ubco-mds-2021-labs/dashboard1-group-e/README.md

 **2. Metrics Proportion by Segment Pie Chart**
 This plot shows the metrics proportion by segment.
 There are three segments in our data (consumer, corporate, and home office), each will have a different color and three metrics (sales, profit, and items sold) that the user can choose from the radio button options.

-**3. Sales and Profit by Ship Mode Line Chart**
+**3. Sales and Profit Margin by Discount Bar Chart**
-This plot shows the sales and profit figures for each shipment mode.
-The shipment mode will be on the x-axis, the sales and profit figures will be on the y-axis.
+This plot shows the sales and profit margin figures for each Category/Sub-Category.
+The Categories/Sub-Categories will be on the x-axis, the sales and profit margin figures will be on the y-axis.
+Discounted or non-discounted product categories are diffrenciated by different colored bars.

 **4. Top Five Items Sold Bar plot**
 This plot shows the top five items sold in a particular state.
 The states data for this plot will change if the user selects a different state through the US Map or the state drop-down menu below the US Map.